 How Industrial Composting Works: Controlled Conditions for Faster Results

+Industrial composting facilities create the ideal environment for decomposition.
+They carefully monitor temperature, moisture, and oxygen levels, ensuring that compostable bags break down quickly and efficiently.
 As a business, partnering with an industrial composting facility is a fantastic way to ensure your compostable bags are disposed of properly.
 It’s a win-win for your business and the environment.

-Curbside Compostable Pickup: The Future of Waste Management?
+Curbside Compostable Pickup: The Future of Waste Management

 Many cities are now offering curbside compostable pickup programs, making it even easier to dispose of compostable bags and other organic waste.
 It’s like having a recycling bin but for compostables.